 The airport itself remained operational throughout the conflict, the F-28 force alone managing to transfer over 500 tonnes of supplies and hundreds of personnel.
 Between May 1st and June 14th, the C-130(H)’s of the FAA completed 31 flights into Stanley Airport, carrying 514 passengers and 434 tonnes of supplies in addition to evacuating 264 wounded personnel.

-Both Hercules and F-28 flights would be carried out at night and time spent on the ground was minimised.
+Both Hercules and F-28 flights would be carried out at night and time spent on the ground were minimised.

 Table of Contents